Let’s tell New England’s stories together

 All requests for photography or filming on site are reviewed on a case-by-case basis and must include your name, use, publisher, and date of publication.
 Historic New England reserves the right to withhold and/or withdraw permission to photograph at its sites or to reproduce photographs in its collections.
 Staff has the authority to approach anyone to enforce these rules.
 Failure to comply may result in removal from the premises.
 Please follow any verbal instructions.

-Our historic sites span four centuries of architectural styles and five New England states.
-Historic New England takes care of 158 buildings with 2,862 windows, 145 chimneys, 66 heating systems, and 296,000 square feet of roofs.
+Historic New England serves the public through five key program areas: Homes, Farms, and Landscapes; Artifacts, Archives, and Stories; School and Youth Programs; Preservation Services, and Community Engagement and Leadership.
+The thirty-eight historic sites span four centuries of architectural styles and five New England states.
+Historic New England takes care of 167 buildings with 2,903 windows, 147 chimneys, 71 heating systems, and 284,228 square feet of roofs.